Soncity2/NLP-project-dream-interpretation/scripts/README.md

 ### **2️⃣ `dreams_interpretations.csv`**
 - 📍 **Location**: `data/processed/`, `data/raw_pdfs/`
-- 📄 **Content**: Processed txt file to csv and raw csv with dreams and their interpretations
+- 📄 **Content**: Processed txt file to csv(from PDF file) and raw csv called Dictionary of dreams.
 - 📌 **Purpose**: Datasets that are used for training the 2 models.
-One Kaggle Dataset and One Processed from PDF.
+One Kaggle Dataset(`https://www.kaggle.com/datasets/manswad/dictionary-of-dreams`) and One Processed from PDF.

 ✅ **Examples Tokenized Output:**